Information-Processing/chat-bot/labs/lab1.md

 # Lab 1: Introduction to PYNQ and Vivado

-## 1.1 Environment setup
+## 1.1 Environment Setup

-### Toolchain versions
+### Toolchain Versions

-To get started with the labs, we will first setup the required toolchain - this might be a bit troublesome, so please take advantage of the debugging notes `debug.md`.
+Before beginning the labs, you must first set up the required toolchain.
+This process may present some challenges, so please refer to the debugging notes in `debug.md` if you encounter any issues.

-In this lab, we will use the PYNQ-Z1 board.
+This lab uses the PYNQ-Z1 board.

-> The lab was built on Windows 10, using PYNQ release version v2.7 and Xilinx Tool Version 2020.2.
-Feel free to use a more recent release version, but avoid using any release version before PYNQ v2.7.
+> **Note:** This lab was originally developed on Windows 10 using PYNQ v2.7 and Xilinx Vivado 2020.2 (Kevin), and has been tested on Windows 11 using PYNQ v3.1 and Xilinx Vivado 2022.2 (Cheng).
->
-> @Cheng: The lab was tested on Windows 11, using PYNQ release version v3.1 and Xilinx Tool Version 2022.2.

-Note: Vivado's projects and tcl scripts are forward compatible, but not backwards compatible.
+**Important:** Vivado projects and TCL scripts are forward-compatible but not backward-compatible.

 ![versions](/images/versions.png)

 > Source: <https://pynq.readthedocs.io/en/latest/pynq_sd_card.html>

-If you encounter any issues, please first refer to the debugging notes `debug.md`, before approaching the TAs or the module leader.
+If you encounter any issues, please first consult the debugging notes in `debug.md` before contacting the TAs or module leader.

-Operating system requirements: Windows 10 or 11, Linux (Ubuntu)
+**Operating System Requirements:** Windows 10/11 or Linux (Ubuntu)

-- If you are using a MacOS device, options include:
+- **MacOS users:** Please use one of the following options:
   - Virtual machine (VM)
-  - Using lab computers
+  - Lab computers

 ### Step 1: Install Vivado

-Go to the following [page](https://www.xilinx.com/support/download.html) to download Vivado.
-For limited storage issues, refer to [debug.md](../debug.md/#limited-storage-space).
+Download Vivado from the [Xilinx download page](https://www.xilinx.com/support/download.html).
+If you have limited storage space, refer to [debug.md](../debug.md/#limited-storage-space) for guidance.

-### Step 2: Flashing the PYNQ image
+### Step 2: Flash the PYNQ Image

-Download the [Pynq SD Card Image](https://www.pynq.io/boards.html) onto the Pynq SD Card.
-You can use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to write the image.
+Download the [PYNQ SD Card Image](https://www.pynq.io/boards.html) and write it to your SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or a similar tool.

-### Step 3: Setting up the board
+### Step 3: Set Up the Board

-> 📝 Please Watch video [Setting up your PYNQ-Z1 board](https://www.youtube.com/watch?v=SuXkbcK3w9E) before proceeding.
+> 📝 **Watch the video:** [Setting up your PYNQ-Z1 board](https://www.youtube.com/watch?v=SuXkbcK3w9E) before proceeding.

-Once you have flashed the PYNQ image onto your SD card, insert it into the PYNQ-Z1 board and connect the power supply.
-The board should be powered by either a micro-USB cable or a 5V power supply.
-Remember to switch the pin on the board to either use the USB or power supply.
+After flashing the PYNQ image onto your SD card, insert it into the PYNQ-Z1 board and connect power.
+The board can be powered via either a micro-USB cable or a 5V power supply.
+Ensure the power jumper is set to the appropriate position (USB or external power).

 ![Power options on PYNQ Z1 board](../images/power_options_on_pynq_z1.jpg)

-Let us now look into how the board works.
-The most important component is the Zynq-7000 System-On-Chip (SoC), which contains the Processing System (PS) made up of an ARM-Cortex A9 core, as well as the Programmable Logic (PL) which can be configured with custom hardware designs that we will soon create in Vivado.
+Let's examine how the board works.
+The central component is the Zynq-7000 System-on-Chip (SoC), which consists of:
+- **Processing System (PS):** A dual-core ARM Cortex-A9 processor
+- **Programmable Logic (PL):** FPGA fabric that can be configured with custom hardware designs

 The block diagram for the Zynq-7000 SoC is shown below:

 ![Zynq-7000 SoC Block Diagram](../images/Zynq-7000SBlockDiagram.jpg)

 > Source: <https://www.mouser.co.uk/new/xilinx/xilinx-zynq-7000-socs/>

-On top of this, the PYNQ framework provides a full Ubuntu-based Linux distribution on the SD card, with Linux drivers for the interfaces between the PS and PL, wrapped in Python libraries which makes the design easier.
-The following excerpt from Xilinx's introduction to PYNQ gives an excellent visual representation of the overall systems you will be working with:
+The PYNQ framework provides a complete Ubuntu-based Linux distribution on the SD card, including Linux drivers for the PS-PL interfaces wrapped in Python libraries for easier development.
+The following slides from Xilinx's PYNQ introduction provide an excellent visual representation of the system architecture:

 | ![PYNQ Workshop Slide 9](../images/pynq-workshop-slide-9.png)  |
 | ------------------------------------------------------------ |